ppipek/Strnadi-Mobile-App/README.md

 # Návrat krále

 ## Overview
-Návrat krále is a Flutter-based mobile application designed to record and track dialect variations of the bird species *Strand*.
+Návrat krále is a Flutter-based mobile application designed to record and track dialect variations of the bird species *Strnad*.
 The app allows users to record bird calls, store them with geolocation data, and visualize the distribution of dialects on an interactive map.

 ## Features
 - **Audio Recording**: Capture bird calls directly from the app.